Iowa SARE Professional Development Program Mini-Grant Program

 - Regional Food Systems Working Group Leaders' Training (Lynn Heuss, Iowa State University Extension and Outreach)

-- North Iowa Fresh Planning Meetings (Jan Libby, Healthy Harvest of North Iowa Regional Food System Working Group)
+- Expanding Local Food Leadership and Meat Marketing (Jan Libby, Healthy Harvest of North Iowa Regional Food System Working Group)

 - Professional Development Scholarships for Online Vegetable Production Course (Ajay Nair, ISUEO)

 - Agritourism Destination Safety and Health Best Practices Workshops (Shannon Hoyle, ISUEO)